o-gent/pytelem/README.md

 Currently packets are arranged to have a header, payload and footer.
 Header contains data type and packet number and footer contains a checksum of the payload.

 Python packet interpreter checks validity of packets by keeping track of packet number, by checking packet begins with correct characters and checksum.

+The main.py and arduino.ino are example usages - serial_handle.py and tcp.cpp include classes which are to integrate seem-lessly with other projects making telemetry as easy as possible

 Current work: